nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. Deleting a score which is one of the recent five scores for a student in the student list when the student is being checked

-    2. Prerequisites: Check a student with index x using `check` command.
+   1. Prerequisites: Check a student with index x using `check` command.
 Checked student have one or more scores.

-    3. Test case: `deletetask x 1`<br>
+   2. Test case: `deletescore x 1` (where x is the index of the student being checked)<br>
       Expected: The first score is deleted from the score list of the checked student.
+      Since it is one of the five recent scores, score chart and score table statistic summary will be updated accordingly.
       Student's name and details of the deleted score shown in the status message.
       The deleted score is removed from the displayed score list of the checked student.

-    4. Test case: `deletetask x 0`
+   3. Test case: `deletescore x 0`
-       Expected: No task is deleted from the task list of the checked student.
+      Expected: No score is deleted from the score list of the checked student.
 Error details shown in the status message.

-    5. Test case: Other incorrect delete commands to try:`deletetask`, `deletetask x`, `deletetask x y`, `...` (where y is larger than the checked student's task list size)<br>
+   4. Test case: Other incorrect delete commands to try:`deletescore`, `deletescore x`, `deletescore x y`, `...` (where y is larger than the checked student's score list size)<br>
       Expected: Similar to previous.

+2. Deleting a score which is not one of the recent five scores for a student in the student list when the student is being checked

+    1. Prerequisites: Check a student with index x using `check` command.
+Checked student have one or more scores.

+    2. Test case: `deletescore x 6` (where x is the index of the student being checked)<br>
+       Expected: The sixth score is deleted from the score list of the checked student.
+       Since it is not one of the five recent scores, score chart and score table statistic summary will remain the same.
+       Student's name and details of the deleted score shown in the status message.
+       The deleted score is removed from the displayed score list of the checked student.

 ### Saving data